The UK’s Original Central Heating Leak Detection & Repair Specialists

 While a Gas-Safe engineer will be able to check your boiler components, they will not have the time and tools needed to explore more complex issues throughout the system.
 Your boiler could get a clean bill of health – yet you could still have a serious leak somewhere in your central heating pipes.

-The best and most cost-effective way to deal with your leak is to use a professional leak detection company.
+The best and most cost-effective way to deal with your leak is to use a Trace and Access service from professional leak detection company.